HadrienMarcellin/Road_detection/README.md

 # Road detection from satellite images

-In the scope of this project, we aim to analyse satellites images to detect with precision the location of the roads.
+In the scope of this project, we aim to analyse satellite images to detect with precision the location of the roads.
 To this end, we use well known Machine Learning and Image Processing algorithms.

 This project is fully implemented in python, we use many external libraries to compute heavy calculations.
 In order to run the code and reproduce the results, you should setup your environment to meet the numerous dependencies listed in the next section.
 The provided code allows you to create and train a new model given a bench of input parameters and input training set.
 You can also use an existing model and test its prediction on any other set of images.